Australian Cattle Dog x Border Collie

 He is getting better in greeting new dogs politely, even if they worry him.
 However, if surprised by strange big dogs, he will vocalize his worry & run away.
 If rushed or crowded, he will snap.

-Like EmmyLou, he also loves his food & treats & will offer polite behaviours for them.
+He loves his food & treats & will offer polite behaviours for them.
 He likes his toys (holey rollers are a fave) & he loves to pounce on everything.
 He can't just walk or amble somewhere, it is a run & pounce.

-Like his BFF, he is very busy & very active much of the time.
+He is very busy & very active much of the time.
 He is crate trained & he can relax in there with his chew toys, which sometimes includes the crate bed or towel.
 He lets us know when he desperately needs to go out.